RamonTUI/base_js_architecture_example/README.md

 npm install
 ```

-Run *grunt setup* at the command line to download Bower packages, adding your locale
+Run *grunt setup* at the command line to download Bower packages.
+Adding your locale with copy the market-specific main.js and settings.js from config to the main js directory.

 ```
 grunt setup --locale=de_DE